Author has written 6 stories for Historical.

 Cats and Dogs- Dr. Matthew Rochester's son Nathan returns, a full-grown man- in Cats and Dogs.
 Refusing to follow in his father's footsteps and go to Medical school

 Try them out!
 And please, don't be affraid to tell me what you think.
 I could always use advice.
 And please REVIEW!!
-Reviews are the fuel that keep me writing!!
-Thankyou.
+Reviews are the fuel that keeps me writing!!
+Thank you.